nikku1234/PyTorch-and-Tensorflow/README.md

 # PyTorch-and-Tensorflow
-Repo for both PyTorch and Tensroflow Files
+Repo for both PyTorch and Tensorflow Files